-Carpal tunnel syndrome significantly impacts veterans, largely due to repetitive wrist and hand motions involved in military roles, such as operating heavy equipment, typing, and extensive manual tasks.
+Carpal tunnel syndrome (CTS) significantly impacts veterans, largely due to repetitive wrist and hand motions involved in military roles, such as operating heavy equipment, typing, and extensive manual tasks.

-Research indicates that within the U.S. military population, the overall incidence of carpal tunnel syndrome is 3.98 per 1,000 person-years, with a much higher rate for female veterans (8.69 per 1,000 person-years) compared to male veterans (3.09 per 1,000 person-years).
 The risk of developing CTS increases with age, peaking at 9.08 per 1,000 person-years among those 40 and older.
-Additionally, senior enlisted personnel and senior officers face higher incidences, potentially due to longer service duration and cumulative occupational exposures.
+Senior enlisted personnel and senior officers face higher incidences, potentially due to longer service duration and cumulative occupational exposures.

 If you’ve developed carpal tunnel syndrome related to your military service, you’re likely eligible for disability compensation and other benefits through the United States Department of Veterans Affairs (VA).